8ta4/quest/README.md

 Yes, you can! `quest` is designed to let you work with multiple documents simultaneously.
 When you open a new document, it'll use the current reading window for its content and pop open a new question window just for that document.

+> If I close the page or navigate away, can I pick up where I left off?
+(Planned)

+Yes, definitely!
+Just go back to the same URL you were using, and you should be able to resume right from where you left off.

 > Can data be lost when `quest` updates?

 Yes, it's possible.
 Since `quest` hasn't reached version 1.0 yet, there might be updates that introduce breaking changes.
 These changes could lead to losing data.